forbole/bdjunovisor/README.md

-# Bdjunovisor
+# Cosmovisor

-This is fork from [Cosmosvisor](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor)
+This is fork from [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor)

 This is a tiny shim around Cosmos SDK binaries that use the upgrade module that allows for smooth and configurable management of upgrading